 Proton Drive’s design is based on end-to-end encryption.
 This model prevents any attacker who gains access to one of our servers from:

-- viewing or changing the contents of their files
+- viewing or changing the contents of your files

 - viewing or changing the file names

-- adding new files and attributing them to the user
+- adding new files and attributing them to you

 With this in mind, our goal is to ensure that the presence of encryption does not hinder the user in any way from seamlessly: